-The M2 Freeway Program is made up of 30 projects or project segments.
-Deliverable 1 includes 14 project to be delivered through construction by FY 2029-30.
-These projects would bring the total number of complete projects to 26, which equates to approximately 87 percent of the M2 Freeway Program.
+The M2 Freeway Program is currently made up of 30 projects/project segments.
+Deliverable 1 includes 14 projects to be delivered through construction by FY 2029-30.
+These projects would bring the total number of completed projects to 26, which equates to approximately 87 percent of the M2 Freeway Program.
 On January 6, 2021, the I-5 project between SR-55 and SR-57 was completed.
-The remaining 13 projects included in Deliverable 1 are in or nearing design and construction.
 For more details, see pages iii-iv (Project Schedules) and the project updates contained in their respective sections.